-A child will be considered hospitalised if, from Day 7 assessment, he/she went to a hospital, was admitted overnight or if his/her status at the time of follow-up is "hospitalised".
-In case of implausible hospitalisation date (i.e. prior to enrolment date), hospitalisation will be assumed to be within 7 days but after 24hrs of Day0.
+A child will be considered hospitalised if, from Day 7 / Day 28 assessment, he/she went to a hospital, was admitted overnight or if his/her status at the time of follow-up is "hospitalised".
+In case of implausible hospitalisation date (i.e. prior to enrolment date), hospitalisation will be handled as follow: